 • The Macomb County Juvenile Justice Center School is a unique public school program operated by L'Anse Creuse Public Schools Department of Special Education in conjunction with the Macomb County Juvenile Court.
 Two major goals of the program are to provide a positive learning environment and to improve student competency for delinquent, neglected, and/or abused children who reside in the Juvenile Justice Center.
-The Macomb County Juvenile Justice Center School had 591 enrollments in 2018-2019 (August-June).
-The summer school program (June 2019 - August 2019) had a total enrollment of 86 students.
+The Macomb County Juvenile Justice Center School had 472 enrollments in 2019-2020 (August-June).
+The summer school program (June 2020 - August

+2020) did not take place due to Covid-19.
 The facility includes 140 beds and is accredited through the Correctional Education Association as meeting specific national standards.

 - Correctional education provides a comprehensive curriculum for incarcerated adults housed in the Macomb County Jail.
 The curriculum for this department of adult education is broad-based and encompasses academic classes, General Equivalency Degree (GED) preparation, career counseling, employability skills, and transition services. - The L'Anse Creuse Community Education Program is a full-service program that provides educational, enrichment, fitness and recreational activities for students from preschool age to senior citizen status.
-In 2018-2019, the Community Education Program served in excess of 6,000 residents of the community.
-The Trips and Tours program offered 60 trips while the Swim Program served over 1,300 students and community members.
-The Summer Athletic Camps served 400 students introducing them to a new sport experience or enhancing their skills.
-The program also offers senior citizens a varied schedule of free and fee-based classes and activities that help to meet the educational, recreational, and social needs of the senior citizen community. - The School Age Child Care Program offers before- and after-school child care services in nine elementary buildings when school is in session.
+In 2019-2020, the Community Education Program served in excess of 4,500 residents of the community.
+The Trips and Tours program offered 44 trips while the Athletics Program served over 600 students and community members.
+The Summer Athletic Camps served 420 students introducing them to a new sport experience or enhancing their skills.
+The program also offers senior citizens a varied schedule of free and fee-based classes and activities that help to meet the educational, recreational, and social needs of the senior citizen community. - The School Age Child Care Program offers before and after-school child care services in nine elementary buildings when school is in session.
 The program is licensed by the state of Michigan and is staffed by certified child care workers.
-In the 2018-2019 school year, the program serviced 1,336 students, ages 5-12. - Summer day camp is provided at two school buildings within the School District for summer child care services.
+In the 2019-2020 school year, the program serviced 1,321 students, ages 5-12. - Summer day camp is provided at two school buildings within the School District for summer child care services.
 The all-day program features field trips, special events, science and technology experiences, fitness and recreational opportunities for children ages 5-12 years.
-In 2018-2019, we served 280 students. - The School District has a unique program to help its students.
+In 2019-2020, we served 330 students. - The School District has a unique program to help its students.
 Recognizing that for some students the only meal of the day comes from the federally funded National School Lunch free or reduced breakfast and lunch program, the School District partnered with Gleaners Food Bank and started the Food- 4-Kids Program.
 The monthly program provides non-perishable food as well as fresh fruit, vegetables, and large packages of beef or chicken.
 The program served approximately 100 students each month.
 The School District, recognizing that there is still a need during the summer months, continued the program during the summer.
-In summer 2019, over 150 were enrolled in the program. - In June, July and August, the School District, through the National School Lunch Program, offered a summer lunch program to the School Districts' students.
-The program called Meet Up and Eat Up, had eight mobile sites and a site at one of the elementary schools.
-A total of 8,549 free lunches were served to local children.
-New in July 2019, we served 416 free breakfasts to students through the New Generations Outreach program.
-Additionally, the district partnered with the Chesterfield Library and each Tuesday, a library staff member would work on a craft and read a book to the children at each mobile site.
-The District also distributed backpacks to 150 kids filled with school supplies.
+In summer 2020, over 150 were enrolled in the program.